beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/_index.md

 ## Tuple types {#tuples}

-Tuples are a different kind of struct.
+Tuples are a special kind of struct.
 Their syntax allows for more concise representation of certain types of code patterns, but they cannot define properties or methods.

 ```C#
 let tup = (1, 2); // Unnamed members